 Hello!
 Welcome to my humble internet abode.
 I'm Thomas.

-I'm currently a postdoctoral researcher at the University of York in England, working on the AHRC-funded project Humans and Machines: Novel Methods for Assessing Speaker Recognition Performance.
+I'm currently an Assistant Professor in the Department of Languages, Literatures, and Linguistics at York University in Toronto.
+I was previously an Associate Lecturer in the Department of Language and Linguistic Science at the University of York and a postdoctoral researcher on the AHRC-funded project Humans and Machines: Novel Methods for Assessing Speaker Recognition Performance.

 I'm from Jackson Heights, a neighborhood in New York City's borough of Queens and the most linguistically diverse community in the world.
-I speak English, Hawaiian, French, Finnish, and German, and have a reading knowledge of Yiddish and Latin.
+I speak English, Hawaiian, French, Finnish, and German, understand Hawaiʻi Creole English (Pidgin), and have a reading knowledge of Yiddish and Latin.

 University of Hawaiʻi at Mānoa